 3.3.1 Architectural Components

+Figure 11: SIF Zone

 A SIF Zone is a distributed networking system that consists of a Zone Integration Server (ZIS) and one or more integration Agents.
 The size of a zone is flexible and could consist of a single building, school, a small group of schools, a district, a region, a state, a nation, etc. SIF is a scalable solution for data exchange.
 A SIF Implementation consists of one or more SIF Zones deployed and configured to meet customer data sharing and reporting needs.

-A Zone Integration Server is a program that provides integration services to all the agents registered with it so that they can provide data, subscribe to events, publish events, request data, and respond to requests.
+A Zone Integration Server is the heart of the architecture.
+It is a program that provides integration services to all the agents registered with it so that they can provide data, subscribe to events, publish events, request data, and respond to requests.
 It is responsible for all access control and routing within the Zone.

+Figure 12: SIF Zone Example

-Each application requires an agent, which typically is provided by the application vendor, to communicate with other applications via the ZIS and their respective agents.
+Each application requires an agent, who typically is provided by the application vendor, to communicate with other applications via the ZIS and their respective agents.
 For example, a school may use a student information application, a food service application, and a library automation application.
 Each of these applications must have an agent that acts as a go-between between the application and the Zone Integration Server.

 In SIF, an agent never communicates with another agent directly.
 Instead, each agent communicates with the ZIS as a trusted intermediary that brokers the exchange of data with other agents.
 Having the ZIS manage routing responsibilities allows complex communications to occur between agents that have no direct information about each other and that may or may not be available for communication at any given point in time.